On a Clear Day You Can See Forever: Recordings

-The title song, first introduced by John Cullum in the 1965 musical, has been recorded by a number of artists, including Robert Goulet, Johnny Mathis, baseball pitcher Denny McLain, and Sergio Franchi on his 1976 DynaHouse and TeleHouse albums; Barbra Streisand, star of the 1970 film version, recorded the title song on the film's soundtrack and has frequently included it in her concerts.
-Sammy Davis Jr. has also performed the title song live in concert, and Harry James released a version in 1967 on his album Our Leader!
+The title song, first introduced by John Cullum in the 1965 musical, has been recorded by a number of artists, including Robert Goulet, Johnny Mathis, baseball pitcher Denny McLain, and Sergio Franchi on his 1976 albums TeleHouse Presents - Sergio Franchi (TeleHouse Records) and 20 Magificent Songs (DynaHouse Records); Barbra Streisand, star of the 1970 film version, recorded the title song on the film's soundtrack and has frequently included it in her concerts.
+Sammy Davis Jr. performed the title song live in concert, and Harry James also released a version in 1967 on his album Our Leader!
 (Dot DLP 3801 and DLP 25801).
-In 2012, The Peddlers' 1968 jazz cover was used in season 5 episode 3 ("Hazard Pay") of AMC-TV's Breaking Bad over a montage of Walt and Jesse's meth manufacturing.
+In 2012, The Peddlers' 1968 jazz cover was used in season 5 episode 3 ("Hazard Pay") of AMC-TV's Breaking Bad over a montage of Walter White (Bryan Cranston) and Jesse Pinkman's (Aaron Paul) meth manufacturing.

 "What Did I Have That I Don't Have" was covered with some success by Eydie Gorme and was also sung by Streisand on the soundtrack of the film version.
 "Come Back to Me" was recorded by swing revival band the Cherry Poppin' Daddies in 1994, which later appeared on their multi-platinum 1997 compilation Zoot Suit Riot and was re-recorded for their 2014 Rat Pack tribute Please Return the Evening.

-The title song is reminiscent of Ravel's "Dawn" movement from his ballet Daphnis et Chloé.
+The title song is reminiscent of Maurice Ravel's "Dawn" movement from his ballet Daphnis et Chloé.